mikkelertbjerg/gRPC-vs-REST/README.md

  * Both server and client are aware of methods available.

 **Statelessness**
- * Stateless means that the server is not required to know the current state of the client and vice versa.
+ * [Stateless](https://restfulapi.net/statelessness/) means that the server is not required to know the current state of the client and vice versa.
  * Either end can understand any method calls, without knowing the previous called methods.
- * You can read more about statelessness [here](https://restfulapi.net/statelessness/).

 **Invocation**
-* We invoke a method on the server via HTTP operations
+* We invoke a method on the server via [HTTP operations](https://www.restapitutorial.com/lessons/httpmethods.html)
    * GET
    * POST
    * PUT
    * DELETE
-* If you want to read more about HTTP operations you can do so [here](https://www.restapitutorial.com/lessons/httpmethods.html)

 ## Setting up the experiment for the REST API
 The architecture for this experiment is a simple one:
 ![](Arch.png)

 ## Sample project and metrics
-If you want to replicate this experiment yourself database setup can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/Database-scripts) and sourcecode for the rest-api can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/RestForBlog2)
+If you want to replicate this experiment yourself, database setup can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/Database-scripts) and sourcecode for the rest-api can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/RestForBlog2)

 ## gRPC
 ### _*what is gRPC?*_
-gRPC is an open source RPC framework, that can run in any environment. gRPC was recently included in the .Net core platform thereby easily accessible by thousands of developers.
-You can read more about gRPC [Here](https://grpc.io/).
+[gRPC](https://grpc.io/) is an open source RPC framework, that can run in any environment. gRPC was recently included in the .Net core platform thereby easily accessible by thousands of developers.

 Some of the key features we would like to highlight:

 **HTTP/2 support**
-HTTP/2 is HTTP/1's sucessor, which is what most website and frameworks utilize today.
+[HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) is HTTP/1's sucessor, which is what most website and frameworks utilize today.
 In many ways HTTP/2 is an imporved version of HTTP/1, and HTTP/3 is already in the works.
-You can read more about HTTP/2 [here](https://en.wikipedia.org/wiki/HTTP/2).

 **Language independant**
 gRPC is language independant, which means it doesn't matter which language you develop in.
 The framework supports a handfull of [popular languages](https://packages.grpc.io/).
 This is quite an advantage when you're developing microservices, which might have services developed in different languages and frameworks.